Earned Value Management

 Earned Value Management Terms to Know

 Spire Consulting Group helps you see how your construction project is doing from a financial perspective.
-Our professionals remain transparent with you through the planning, building, and final stages.
+Our earned value consultants remain transparent with you through the planning, building, and final stages.
 The terms below describe some core concepts to know with EVM:

 - Planned value: This value describes the amount of work to be completed by a certain time on your building schedule.
 You can calculate the planned value of a project with the following formula — the percentage of the project complete (planned) x your budget at completion.